-Customer experience is the most important competitive differentiator and businesses are working to meet these new expectations with services that are on demand, real time, and responsive.
-Customer experiences are dynamic, operating across multiple devices and interfaces, changing and evolving constantly.
+For modern businesses, customer experience is the most important competitive advantage, driving the need for adaptability in application development.
+To meet these expectations, businesses must prioritize services that are on demand, real time, resilient, and responsive.

+Customer experiences are extremely dynamic, operating across multiple devices and interfaces, changing and evolving constantly.
+The more that applications integrate and communicate with one another, the more adaptability is required.
 Keeping up with this pace of change is the current challenge for all databases, including NoSQL.

-Meeting the demands of these new systems requires flexibility, performance, and scalability, and benefits from the ability to consolidate multiple types of systems to reduce database sprawl.
+Meeting the demands of these new systems requires flexibility, performance, and scalability.
+They must also experience the benefits of consolidating multiple types of systems to reduce database sprawl while also extending application abilities.